sedelpeuch/ronoco/ronoco-documentation/src/documentation/api-detailed.md

 The id of the position is automatically given

-<member> Return </member> id for new cartesian point if everything is ok, a 409 error else
+<member> Return </member> id for new cartesian point if everything is OK, a 409 error else

 <method> add_point_from_rviz() </method>